 Since joining Image Engine in 2011, Edmond has created stunning lighting for Universal’s The Thing, (including lighting the VES nominated Edvard/Adam face merge) and the SSX: Deadly Descents game trailer.
 He stepped up to the challenge of senior lighting TD on Elysium, where he set up and automated the lighting workflows and pipeline between Whiskytree and Image Engine to sync assets, and devised a new method of mixing Softimage-Arnold renders with Maya-Arnold assets/shaders to composite the results of both studios.
 He then moved on to a CG Lead role for Now You See Me, before working as CG Supervisor for Child 44.

-Edmond recently completed work on Game of Thrones, Power Rangers, Lost in Space and Fantastic Beasts: The Crimes of Grindelwald as CG Supervisor.
+Edmond recently completed work on Game of Thrones, Power Rangers, Lost in Space, Fantastic Beasts: The Crimes of Grindelwald, Spider-Man: Far From Home, Bloodshot and The Twilight Zone among other titles as CG Supervisor.